-Actuarial gains and losses are recognised immediately in the Statement of comprehensive income.
+Actuarial losses are recognised immediately in the Statement of comprehensive income.
+Recognition of the surplus has been restricted to £nil as the LGPS surplus is irrecoverable.

 Short term employment benefits

 Short term employment benefits such as salaries and compensated absences (holiday pay) are recognised as an expense in the year in which the employees render service to the College.
 Any unused benefits are accrued and measured as the additional amount the College expects to pay as a result of the unused entitlement.